 Iron is an essential nutrient needed by plants to function.
-Chelated iron like this is a water soluble iron supplement plants can easily use.
+Chelated iron like this is water soluble iron supplements plants can easily use.
 But we’re getting ahead of ourselves.

 Iron is used up in some of the most vital functions of plants, such as: